 Partial discharge occurs inside insulation in assets such as a transformer, turbine generator, motor, switchgear or cable.
-Partial discharge occurs when one part of the insulation cannot withstand the electric stress that is being put on i,t so it flashes over.
-At that time, the gases are ionized, the voltage drops quickly, and the current pulse must equalize the remaining charge in the remaining insulation.
-It’s a very quick process that can have negative effects on the life of the asset.
+Partial discharge occurs when one part of the insulation cannot withstand electric stress, so it flashes over.
+At that time, the gases are ionized and the voltage drops quickly.
+Then the current pulse equalizes the remaining charge in the remaining insulation.
+It’s a rapid process that negatively affects the asset’s life.

 Partial Discharge Activity

 Partial discharge occurs in electrical assets that have insulation such as transformer bushings, switchgear, cables, turbine generators, motors, and more.
 It can occur at any voltage level.